UO-CS210/06-Boggle/docs/HOWTO.md

 PREFIX = "Prefix"   # Not an exact match, but a prefix (keep searching!)
 ```

+Unlike the definition of `MIN_WORD` and several other symbolic
+constants, these belong in our `boggler.py` program and not in
+`config.py` because they are arbitrary values used only internally
+within a single module.

-In addition to make our code more readable, using these symbolic
+In addition to making our code more readable, using these symbolic
 constants will prevent us from creating mysterious bugs with typos.
 An error message from Python complaining of an undefined variable
 (because we misspelled it) is vastly preferable to unanticipated